Students will see beyond the kids table as they research the significance of Thanksgiving.

 This teacher-created book list includes tips for classroom use.

 A selection of List Exchange Book Lists created by teachers, reading experts, and Scholastic editors to help celebrate the season.

 Begin a class discussion of the book by Ann Rinaldi, which tells the story of a young orphan's journey on the Mayflower to a new land, where he forms a powerful friendship with the feared Nauset tribe.

-Use these real-world enrichment activities and tips with Scholastic’s virtual field trips to bring learning within the classroom wall to new levels of excitement and engagement — no permission slips required!
+Use real-world enrichment activities and tips with Scholastic’s virtual field trips for new levels of engagement.

 If you currently teach a Thanksgiving unit, include Common Core State Standards by investigating two of the only primary source documents that provide written accounts of the first Thanksgiving.